 How to Keep Cochin Chickens Happy?

-Roosters can reach a height of 21 inches while the hens can grow as tall as 15-16 inches so they will do best in a roomy coop with the chance to free range.
+Full-sized Cochins can reach a height of 21 inches for the roosters, while the hens can grow as tall as 15-16 inches, so they will do best in a roomy coop with the chance to free-range.

 Being such a big breed you would think that they wouldn’t be as susceptible to predators as smaller chickens; however, Cochins can be quite lazy.